CITS Seed Grant Program

 3) Brief justification of each request

 Examples of permissible uses of seed grant funds are payments of survey/experiment participants, travel expenditures, purchase of datasets, hardware/software expenditures and faculty summer salary.
 Please note, faculty can receive summer salary only if they are within their summer cap.
 It is the responsibility of the faculty member to know the cap policy and ensure they are eligible to take funds as summer salary.
-Funds will be made available by May 15, 2020 and must be spent before June 1, 2021.

 Proposals and questions should be addressed to Justin Conrad, Director of CITS (Justin.Conrad@uga.edu).